esri-es/ArcGIS-REST-API/HostedFeatureServices/serviceDefinition.md

 {
     "wkid": < wkid > ,
     "latestWkid": < latestWkid > ,
-    //Added at 10.6 when map is published with a vertical coordinate system "vcsWkid": < vcsWkid > ,
+    // Added at 10.6 when map is published with a vertical coordinate system "vcsWkid": < vcsWkid > ,
     "latestVcsWkid": < latestVcsWkid > ,
     "xyTolerance": < xyTolerance > ,